ay0408/DP-DFT/README.md

 ・Developing better ways to set the parameter s.

-・Evaluating the relationship among elements of the reconstructed vector in DFT rigolously.
+・Evaluating the relationship among elements of the reconstructed vector in DFT rigorously.

 ・Considering genome dependencies and its effects on the changes in statistics (vector).